xiaomingfu2013/DelaySSAToolkit.jl/README.md

 - Priority queue and dependency graph are integrated for high computational performance;
 - Ecosystem with [Catalyst](https://github.com/SciML/Catalyst.jl), [DiffEqJump](https://github.com/SciML/DiffEqJump.jl), [DifferentialEquations](https://github.com/JuliaDiffEq/DifferentialEquations.jl) and more...

+More information is available in the [documentation](https://palmtree2013.github.io/DelaySSAToolkit.jl/dev/).
+Please feel free to open issues and submit pull requests!
 ## Installation
 DelaySSAToolkit can be installed through the Julia package manager:
 ```julia